UCL/hivpy/README.md

 be aware that the structure, behaviour and interface (inputs and outputs) are all likely to change.

+More extensive documentation for this package is under development.

 TODO: Link to publications using hiv-synthesis model and other pages

 ## Getting started